A Shell Bonded to an Elastic Foundation and the Existence of Optimal Elastic and Geometric Conditions for the Membrane Case: Asymptotic and Numerical Analysis to Find Optimal Elastic and Geometric Properties

-It is asymptotically shown, most notably by Aghalovyan \cite{aghalovyan2015asymptotic}, that stiffer (has high Young's modulus) the thin body is relative to the thicker foundation, the more accurate the shell model will be, where these analyses conducted by often neglecting the planar solution.
-Also, it is generally regarded in the field of flexible and stretchable electronics that the thin layer must be very stiff in comparison with the thicker foundation for mathematical models such as plates or films on elastic foundations (shell or membranes on elastic foundations for our case) to be valid \cite{logothetidis2014handbook}, where such analyses only concern with the planar effects.
-However, should one substitute $\boldsymbol(x^2,x^3\boldsymbol) \to \boldsymbol( \bar x^2,L\bar x^3\boldsymbol)$ and $\boldsymbol(u^2,u^3\boldsymbol) \to \boldsymbol(\bar u^2,L\bar u^3\boldsymbol)$ in to equations (\ref{shellXX1}) and (\ref{shellXX2}), and examine $\bar u^2$ terms, one finds that the only valid asymptotic scaling of significant is $\phi = 2a \alpha E(e) \sim 1$ where $E(e)= E(\frac12\pi,e)$ is the complete elliptic integral of the second kind, $E(x^2,e) = \int^{x^2}_0(1-e^2\sin^2(\theta))^\frac12~d\theta$ is the incomplete elliptic integral of the second kind, $e = (1-(b/a)^2)^\frac12$ is the elliptical modulus (see chapter 17 of Abramowitz \emph{et al.} \cite{abramowitz1965handbook}) and $\alpha = (\bar\mu/(hL\Lambda))^\frac12$.
-This is further justified by the extended Baldelli and Bourdin's model (\ref{Baldelli1}), as when applied to the case that we introduced in section \ref{ch3Num}, we find a solution of the following form,
+It is asymptotically shown, most notably by Aghalovyan \cite{aghalovyan2015asymptotic}, that a stiffer (i.e. has higher Young's modulus) thin body (relative to the thicker foundation) can result in a more accurate model for a shell bonded to an elastic foundation, where these analyses are conducted by neglecting the planar solution.\\

+Furthermore, it is generally regarded in the field of flexible and stretchable electronics that the thin layer must be very stiff relative to the thicker foundation for modelling plates (and films) bonded to elastic foundations (shell or membranes bonded to elastic foundations for our case) to be valid \cite{Andres,logothetidis2014handbook}, where such analyses often concern only the planar effects.
+However, should one substitute $\boldsymbol(x^2,x^3\boldsymbol) \to \boldsymbol( \bar x^2,L\bar x^3\boldsymbol)$ and $\boldsymbol(u^2,u^3\boldsymbol) \to \boldsymbol(\bar u^2,L\bar u^3\boldsymbol)$ into equations (\ref{shellXX1}) and (\ref{shellXX2}), and examine $\bar u^2$ terms, one finds that the only valid asymptotic scaling of significance is $\phi = 2a \alpha E(e) \sim 1$, where $E(e)= E(\frac12\pi,e)$ is the complete elliptic integral of the second kind, $E(x^2,e) = \int^{x^2}_0(1-e^2\sin^2(\theta))^\frac12~d\theta$ is the incomplete elliptic integral of the second kind, $e = (1-(b/a)^2)^\frac12$ is the elliptical modulus (see chapter 17 of Abramowitz \emph{et al.} \cite{abramowitz1965handbook}) and $\alpha = (\bar\mu/(hL\Lambda))^\frac12$.
+This is further justified by our membrane bonded to a foundation model (\ref{Baldelli1}) (which is derived by Baldelli and Bourdin's approach \cite{Andres}), as when applied to the case that we introduced in section \ref{ch3Num}, we find a solution of the following form